reprise99/kql-for-dfir/README.md

 For each technology or device we want to investigate we will collect data, ingest that data, then hunt on it.

 For some investigations you may want the data from many sources.
 For an Active Directory incident you likely want Active Directory specific data as well as information about the Windows host itself.
-For an Office 365 breach, you may want both Azure Active Directory and Active Directory logs depending on your identity configuration.
+For an Office 365 breach, you may want also both Azure Active Directory and Active Directory logs depending on your identity configuration.

 You may also have a SIEM such as Microsoft Sentinel.
 This is not designed to replace that, but to be used as another data source during incident response.
 Your SIEM may not have complete coverage of all data required for your investigation.
 We will also be taking forensic information directly from devices, which won't be in your SIEM.